 4. Are there any other submittals required during the site's first year that I should be aware of?

-- If your IRA is completed but you have more work to do to complete your cleanup, you must submit an IRA Completion Statement [310 CMR 40.0427] within 60 days of completion of the IRA, and Tier Classify or submit a Downgradient Property Status Submittal by your site's one-year deadline.
-However, if your cleanup is completely finished, you may submit an RAO by the site's one-year deadline with the required $1,470 fee.
+- If your IRA is completed but you have more work to do to complete your cleanup, you must submit an IRA Completion Statement [310 CMR 40.0427] within 60 days of completion of the IRA, and Tier Classify or submit a Downgradient Property Status Submittal by your site’s one-year deadline.
+However, if your cleanup is completely finished, you may submit a Permanent Solution by the site’s one-year deadline with the required $1,470 fee ($735 for certified Homeowner).

-5. What happens after the first year when a Response Action Outcome (RAO) is not submitted?
+5. What happens after the first year when a Permanent Solution Statement is not submitted?

 6. Where can I get a copy of the MCP and Fee regulations?